-There are power points near to study tables which you are welcome to use for your own laptops and free wi-fi is available.
-There is access to the internet via public computers in both reading rooms.
+You are welcome to use your own laptop and free wi-fi is available.
+There is also free access to the internet on public PCs in both reading rooms.

-We have a comfortable seating area with hot and cold drinks machines.
-Visitors can obtain a pass in the reading rooms to use the County Hall staff restaurant in the main building between 12-2pm.
+We have a seating area with hot and cold drinks machines.
+Visitors can obtain a pass from us to use the County Hall restaurant in the main building between 12-2pm.
 The town centre is a short walk away where there are many cafes, restaurants and pubs.

 Visitors with disabilities

-There are disabled parking spaces directly outside and automatic doors into the building.
-The toilet facilities are also fully accessible.
-We have a hearing induction loop in both rooms.
-Magnifying equipment is available and a large monitor and keypad using specially adapted software.
+There are disabled parking spaces directly outside with ramps and automatic doors into the building and fully accessible toliets.
+Other facilities include hearing induction loops, magnifying equipment and a PC with a large monitor and keypad.